uhppoted/uhppote-cli/README.md

 - `get-acl`
 - `compare-acl`

-Common command options:
+#### Common command options:
 ```
   --config      Sets the uhppoted.conf file to use for controller configurations
+  --bind        Overrides the default (or configured) bind IP address for a command
+  --broadcast   Overrides the default (or configured) broadcast IP address to which to send a command
+  --broadcast   Overrides the default (or configured) listen IP address on which to listen for events
+  --timeout     Sets the timeout for a response from a controller (default value is 2.5s)
-  --debug       Displays verbose debugging information, in particular the
-                communications with the UHPPOTE controllers
+  --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers

   Example: